-It’s hardly surprising that nearly 90% of data leaders put such a high premium data privacy.
+It’s hardly surprising that nearly 90% of data leaders put such a high premium on data privacy.
 Respecting customer privacy is integral to respecting the customer.
 Those same data leaders also know that while safeguarding customers’ sensitive personal data is vital, making use of data to improve decision-making, and to gain the insights that lead to better products, services and customer experience is essential.

 Finding the right balance between data privacy and data utility is the challenge.

 As with many of today’s toughest business business challenges, the right mix of people, process and technology can show the way forward.